potatodudedude/tp/docs/UserGuide.md

 * If you type in extra lines behind commands that don't require parameters (such as `help`, `list`, `exit` and `clear`), it will be ignored.<br>
   e.g. if you type `help 123`, it will be interpreted as `help`.

-* When you see the `MODULE-TUTORIAL_GROUP` parameter, you will need to specify both module and tutorial group of the contact, separated by a hyphen. e.g. `CS2101-T01` is valid, but `CS2101 T01` is not
+* When you see the `MODULE-TUTORIAL_GROUP` parameter, you will need to specify both module and tutorial group of the contact, separated by a hyphen.<br>
+  e.g. `CS2101-T01` is valid, but `CS2101 T01` is not.

+* When you see a command that requires you to input the `INDEX` of a tutee, it refers to the numbering of that tutee in the current view you are in.<br>

 * If you are using a PDF version of this document, be careful when copying and pasting commands as some spaces may be omitted.
 </box>